nodejs/node/doc/api/errors.md

 <a id="ERR_HTTP_HEADERS_SENT"></a>
 ### ERR_HTTP_HEADERS_SENT

-Headers have already been sent and another attempt was made to add more headers.
+An attempt was made to add more headers after the headers had already been sent.

 <a id="ERR_HTTP_INVALID_CHAR"></a>
 ### ERR_HTTP_INVALID_CHAR